regulardesigner/microblog/README.md

 git clone https://github.com/regulardesigner/microblog.git
 ```

-Then you can intialise your rails project.
+Then you can intialize your rails project.
 ```sh
 bundle install